ana1231/SuiteReview_FE/front-end/README.md

 <br>

-Back End: Used to find a particular the document of Reviews and delete it:
+:mag_right: Back End: Used to find a particular the document of Reviews and delete it:

 ```javascript
 Review.findByIdAndDelete(req.params.id)